Karaka-Management/Organization-Guide/App/Features.md

 - [ ] Table sorting
 - [ ] Table filtering
 - [ ] Table export in excel and csv
+- [ ] Loads full page on first load
+- [ ] Loads only content on consecutive calls
+- [ ] Loads only data on table filtering, sorting, infinite scroll, pagination
+- [ ] Saves state in local storage on reboot
+- [ ] Suggests to install pwa

 Admin
 - [ ] Create accounts